Toilet training for toddlers

 Day wetting

 Daytime wetting is when a child cannot control their bladder and leaks urine while they are awake.
-Regular daytime wetting is not seen as a problem until children are over five years old.
+Regular daytime wetting is typically not considered a problem until children are over five years old.

 Bedwetting

-Even if your child is toilet trained, it can take a lot longer for children to be dry overnight.
+Even if your child is toilet-trained, night-time dryness can take much longer.
 It’s not uncommon for children in this age group to still rely on nappies at night.
 Children tend to start to be dry overnight between three and five years.
 However, bedwetting can continue into the younger years of primary school.
-If your child is waking up regularly with a dry nappy, this may indicate that they may be ready to get rid of the night nappy.
+If your child is waking up regularly with a dry nappy, this may indicate that they are ready to try going without.

 See the Bedwetting factsheet for more information.